Junnanella/Packed/getting-started.md

+Please note, for the application to run successfully locally please obtain your own Weather and Currency API keys from the links provided in [apis.md](docs/apis.md)

+Once the API keys have been obtained follow the steps below:
+   - Create .env file
+   - Copy the variables below into .env file:

+      CURRENCY_RATE_API_KEY= Your API key here

+      WEATHER_API_KEY= Your API key here

 After cloning the repo or deleting the database, follow these steps to get the database into working order steps with a ( >>> ) indicate to use a terminal or CLI to input the command